yuvalmGS/gigaspaces-wiki-jekyll/xap97/configuring-the-processing-unit-sla.markdown

 ---
 layout: post97
-title:  Configuring SLA
+title:  SLA Definition
 categories: XAP97
-parent: the-processing-unit-structure-and-configuration.html
+parent: the-processing-unit-overview.html
-weight: 200
+weight: 300
 ---

-{% summary   %}The GigaSpaces runtime environment, aka Service Grid, provides SLA-driven capabilities when deploying and running processing units by using the available [GSCs](/product_overview/service-grid.html#gsc) as a dynamic pool of processes which can host the processing unit{% endsummary %}

-# Overview
+{% summary   %} {% endsummary %}

 The GigaSpaces runtime environment (A.K.A the Service Grid) provides SLA-driven capabilities via the [GSM](/product_overview/service-grid.html#gsm) and the [GSC](/product_overview/service-grid.html#gsc) runtime components.
 The GSC is responsible for running one or more Processing Units; while the GSM is responsible for analyzing the deployment and provisioning the processing unit instances to the available GSCs.